Vahana: List of vahanas

-These correspondences are not always consistent.
-Ganesha, for example, is sometimes shown with a peacock as his vehicle.
-Even more rarely, the elephant-headed Ganesh may be seen riding an elephant, or a lion, or a many-headed serpent (See Ganesha's Vahanas).
+These iconographic associations are not always uniform.
+For example, Ganesha is sometimes depicted riding a peacock.
+Less frequently, Ganesha appears mounted on an elephant, or a lion, or a multi-headed serpent (see Ganesha's Vahanas).

-The vahana, the mount or vehicle of a deity, serves the function of doubling a deity's powers.
-The vahana also represents the devotee's mind which allows the deity to guide the devotee.
-Durga the warrioress could not have destroyed the demon Mahishasura without the aid of her vehicle, lion, which was given by her father Himalaya, for the stated purpose.
-Lakshmi, goddess of fortune, dispenses both material and spiritual riches from her mount, Uluka the owl.
-Ganesha, remover of obstacles, cannot go everywhere despite his elephant-like strength.
-However, his vehicle, Mushika the mouse, who can crawl into the smallest crevice or Akhuketana the rat, who can survive just about anywhere, can assist Ganesha to overcome the greatest obstacles.
+The vahana symbolically doubles as a deity's power.
+The vahana also represents the devotee's mind, which the deity controls and guides.
+Goddess Durga defeated the demon Mahishasura without the help of her vahana, lion given to her by her father Himalaya.
+Lakshmi, the goddess of fortune, dispenses material and spiritual wealth from her mount, the owl Uluka.
+Ganesha, the remover of obstacles, cannot enter every space despite his strength.
+However, his mount—the mouse Mushika or rat Akhuketana—can crawl into small crevices and survive in harsh environments, enabling Ganesha to overcome the greatest of obstacles.